ztyyLV/web-twain-docs/indepth/features/viewer.md

 ## Create the Viewer

-### Use the Viewer That Comes with the WebTwain Instance
+### Option 1: Use the Viewer That Comes with the WebTwain Instance

 As mentioned in [creating the WebTwain instance]({{site.indepth}}features/initialize.html#creating-the-webtwain-instance), a new `WebTwain` instance (or a new `DWT` object) usually comes with a ready-bound viewer which is an instance of the `Viewer` component.
 This viewer uses the default settings and normally is enough to handle the data visualization.